jasongrimes/jekyll-chapterbook/README.md

 {% endraw %}

-To insert a link to a chapter, labeled with the chapter `title` and chapter number. use the `chapter-link.html` helper:
+To insert a link to a chapter, labeled with the chapter `title` and chapter number, use the `chapter-link.html` helper:

 For example: